Spain’s ten-year plan to put startups in the economic driving seat – TechCrunch

 He highlights a couple of priority projects: One to create a network to link entrepreneurs and policymakers with the wider ecosystem, and another to connect incubators and accelerators to build out a national support network for founders — both of which have been inspired by approaches taken in other European countries.

 “Among these projects we have one — Oficina Nacional de Emprendimiento — which is deeply inspired by La French Tech in France.
-So we want to generate a one-stop-shop for entrepreneurs, investors and the rest of the ecosystem to access all of opportunities of collaboration between the central government, regions and CP councils in order to improve entrepreneurship in their respective areas,” says Polo.
+So we want to generate a one-stop shop for entrepreneurs, investors and the rest of the ecosystem to access all of opportunities of collaboration between the central government, regions and CP councils in order to improve entrepreneurship in their respective areas,” says Polo.

 “We have other projects like Renace — which is an acronym for Red Nacional de Centros de Emprendimiento — and in there we’ve also been inspired by the network that Portugal has that are doing such exciting things.
 So what we want to do is help connect the different incubators and accelerators and venture builders that we have in Spain.
 So they’re at first connected and we add more value — but with one particular focus: The different gaps.